 Betmiga has been studied in three main studies involving 4,611 patients with overactive bladder syndrome.
-Patients received Betmiga (25 mg, 50 mg or 100 mg) or placebo (a dummy treatment) every day for three months.
-The main measure of effectiveness was the change in the number of urinations and incontinence episodes per day after three months of treatment.
+Patients received Betmiga (25 mg, 50 mg or 100 mg) or placebo (a dummy treatment) every day for 3 months.
+The main measure of effectiveness was the change in the number of urinations and incontinence episodes per day after 3 months of treatment.

 What benefit has Betmiga shown during the studies?

 Treatment with 50 mg a day of Betmiga was shown to be effective in reducing the number of urination and incontinence episodes.
 After 3 months of treatment, on average Betmiga 50 mg reduced the number of urinations by 1.8 per day compared with a reduction of 1.2 per day for placebo.
 Betmiga 50 mg resulted in a reduction of 1.5 incontinence episodes per day compared with a reduction of 1.1 incontinence episodes per day for placebo.